osobhy/Exhibits-Manager/README.md

-# Exhibits-Manager
+# Exhibits Manager
-A Python app to facilitate merging exhibits robustly
+A Python app to facilitate merging exhibits robustly.
+Uses Tkinter to provide GUI.